 The current members of the Company's Nominating Committee are Messrs.
-Joseph P. Klock, Jr. (Chairman) and Nick A. Caporella.
-During Fiscal 2008, the Nominating Committee held two meetings.
+Nick A. Caporella (Chairman) and Joseph P. Klock, Jr. During Fiscal 2009, the Nominating Committee held three meetings.
 The Nominating Committee recommends to the Board of Directors candidates for election to the Board of Directors.
-The Nominating Committee considers possible candidates from any source, including shareholders, for nominees for Directors.
+The Nominating Committee considers possible candidates from any source, including shareholders, for nominees for directors.
 In evaluating the qualifications of nominees for the Company's Board of Directors, the Nominating Committee considers a variety of factors, such as education, work experience, knowledge of the Company's industry, membership on the Board of Directors of other corporations and civic involvement.
 The Nominating Committee will consider any nomination made by any shareholder of the Company in accordance with the procedures set forth in the Company's Restated Certificate of Incorporation.
 Under the Company's Restated Certificate of Incorporation, any nomination shall generally (i) be made no earlier than sixty and no more than ninety days before the scheduled meeting by notice to the Secretary of the Company, (ii) include certain information relevant to the shareholder and their nominee and (iii) only be made at a meeting called for the purpose of electing directors of the Company.
 Recommendations, which shall include written materials with respect to the potential candidate, should be sent to Corporate Secretary, National Beverage Corp., P.O.
 Box 16720, Fort Lauderdale, Florida 33318.
 All shareholder nominees for director will be considered by the Nominating Committee in the same manner as any other nominee.
 All recommendations should be accompanied by a complete statement of such person's qualifications (including education, work experience, knowledge of the Company's industry, membership on the Board of Directors of another corporation, and civic activity) and an indication of the person's willingness to serve.
 The Nominating Committee does not have a charter.

 The current members of the Company's Strategic Planning Committee are Messrs.
-Nick A. Caporella (Chairman), Cecil D. Conlee and Samuel C. Hathorn, Jr. Mr. Conlee is Founding Partner of CGR Advisors and was a former member of the Burnup and Sims Inc. board from 1973 through March 1994.
-One meeting was held during Fiscal 2008.
+Nick A. Caporella (Chairman), Cecil D. Conlee and Samuel C. Hathorn, Jr. One meeting was held during Fiscal 2009.
 The principal function of the Strategic Planning Committee is to provide the Chairman and Chief Executive Officer of the Company with additional advice and consultation on the long-term strategies of the Company.

-Each director attended all of the meetings of the Board and Committees on which he serves.
-We have no formal policy regarding directors' attendance at annual meetings of shareholders, but we encourage all of our directors to attend our annual shareholder meetings.
+Each director attended all of the meetings of the Board and committees on which he serves.
+We have no formal policy regarding directors attendance at annual meetings of shareholders, but we encourage all of our directors to attend our annual shareholder meetings.

 Mr. Nick A. Caporella currently beneficially owns 74.4% of the Company's outstanding Common Stock.
 As a result, the Company is a "controlled company" within the meaning of the NASDAQ listing standards and is therefore not currently required to have independent directors comprise a majority of its Board of Directors or to have independent directors comprise its Compensation and Stock Option Committee or its Nominating Committee.
 Messrs.
-Samuel C. Hathorn, Jr. and Joseph P. Klock, Jr. qualify as independent directors under the NASDAQ listing standards.
+Cecil D. Conlee, Samuel C. Hathorn, Jr. and Joseph P. Klock, Jr. qualify as independent directors under the NASDAQ listing standards.